 5.8 Contact within Permanent Fostering

-The reasons for considering permanent fostering as preferable to adoption is largely related to an older child who is attached to his/her birth family.
+The reasons for considering permanent fostering as preferable to adoption is largely related to an older child who has a strong attachment to their birth family.
 It is therefore anticipated that face to face contact with that family, be it parents, grandparents, siblings or others, is more likely to take place on a regular basis.
-The Council will continue to share parental responsibility with birthparents and will be actively involved in promoting safe and positive contact.
+The Council will continue to share parental responsibility with birth parents and will be actively involved in promoting safe and positive contact.
 This will be monitored through the statutory review process.
 Some children subject to Care Orders may have their contact arrangements with family members stipulated in a Court Order.
 Where this is the case, the arrangements cannot be changed (without all party agreement) without reference to the court.

 Permanent foster carers will be trained and supported in helping children and young people to experience contact positively and to voice their wishes and feelings about contact.
 The frequency of contact must be balanced against the needs and wishes of the child, the wishes of family members, and the impact of contact on the child and on the foster family.

 5.9 Contact in Child Arrangements and Special Guardianship Orders

 Any contact between a child and their family under these orders will usually be initially agreed as part of a care plan put before the Court and thereafter managed by the holder of the Child Arrangement Order or Special Guardianship Order.
 Special Guardians can ask for an assessment of need by the Council which could include the need for advice/assistance regarding contact.

 6. Supporting Permanence

 All forms of permanence require support to ensure they are effective and long lasting.
 This may involve the establishment of informal support mechanisms.